Way back in history:

 there were too many # 9 registered drivers in the 50's to guess.

-Wal Jones was a close friend of the
+Jones was a close friend of the

-late great Bill Morris (who lived to be 94 years old, passing away in the autumn of 2008), and as well as mechanic'ing for the Meadway cars, also crewed for Bill's son Martin in Juniors and hot-rods.
-Tony explained the mystery behind the frequent programme listings of the two drivers "Wrecker Meadway" and "Tatter Meadway".
+cars, also crewed for Bill's son Martin in Juniors and hot-rods.
+Tony explained the mystery behind the frequent programme listings of the two drivers "Wrecker Meadway" and "Tatter Meadway":

-brother Derek.
-Their cars were named for the
+There were no such people; The cars were named for the

 Meadway Motor Spares company that Bill owned and that his son Martin